Happy International Women’s Day!

 How is IWD celebrated across the world?

-Role of government on women empowerment in India
+Role of government on Women Empowerment in India

 Indian women are struggling for equality and the acceptance in a society which still hails men at the pinnacle of social hierarchy.
 A negative sex ratio and lesser work participation and literacy rate as reported in census data are the confirmation of the gender discrimination which both actively and passively influences the demography.
 Government of India has taken enough initiative to promote women empowerment by introducing different schemes and policies, which not only improves the social status of the female population, but also as a solution of different social plights like maternal mortality, female infanticides, female foeticide.
 Apart from government schemes, different bill and acts from both pre and post-Independence period.
-Introduction The progressive contemporary society is profoundly backed by the government.
+The progressive contemporary society is profoundly backed by the government.
 Both central and state governments of India, vehemently aspires for a society which is forward-looking, biasfree and radical thinking.

 Indian Government Schemes For Women Empowerment